MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/ready.md

 ## SAP Azure Landing Zone acceleration

-Development of an enterprise-scale enviroment can be complex and time-consuming.
-To accelerate Azure Landing Zone deployment for SAP, review the [SAP enterprise-scale construction set](./enterprise-scale-landing-zone.md).
+Development of an enterprise-scale environment can be complex and time-consuming.
+To accelerate Azure Landing Zone deployment for SAP, review the [SAP enterprise-scale construction set](./enterprise-scale-landing-zone.md) for a reference to architect and implement an environment capable of supporting your SAP platform deployment.

 ## Next step: Assess for SAP